jackdoyle5225/MusicAssignment/README.md

 	z.beginShape();

-- Tunnel connecting to middle diamond shape with it touching the edges of the diamond to expand and shrink --
+**Tunnel connecting to middle diamond shape with it touching the edges of the diamond to expand and shrink**

 	z.beginShape();